-- 3.2.5.1 All priority 1 routes will be subject to precautionary gritting operations throughout the winter period at the discretion of the Highway Network Manager or his representative.
-The decision to undertake precautionary gritting actions is made daily at around 1300hrs between the period from 1 November to 30 April of the following year. - 3.2.5.2 Priority 2 routes will only be treated in the event of icy conditions or a forecast of prolonged icy conditions, and following the satisfactory treatment of the priority 1 routes.
+- 3.2.5.1 All Priority 1 routes will be subject to precautionary gritting operations throughout the winter period at the discretion of the Highway Network Manager or his representative.
+The decision to undertake precautionary gritting actions is made daily at around 13:00hrs between the period from 1 November to 30 April of the following year. - 3.2.5.2 Priority 2 routes will only be treated in the event of icy conditions or a forecast of prolonged icy conditions, and following the satisfactory treatment of the Priority 1 routes.
 The Duty Officer will make the decision whether or not to proceed to Priority 2 routes.
-The protocol for treatment during this period will be for a continued action on the priority 1 gritting routes as required with discretionary actions being taken on priority 2 routes in response to known or observed problem areas, or in relation to requests that have been assessed and justified by staff of Flintshire County Council.
+The protocol for treatment during this period will be for a continued action on the Priority 1 gritting routes as required with discretionary actions being taken on Priority 2 routes in response to known or observed problem areas, or in relation to requests that have been assessed and justified by staff of Flintshire County Council.
 If temperatures remain below zero with prolonged icy conditions the winter maintenance teams will continue to undertake inspections and liaise closely with the Duty Officer.
 The level of actions will be dictated by the available resources and the weather forecast outlook.
 Bulk gritting vehicles and manual salting gangs will be deployed for this purpose.
-A discretionary decision to suspend further actions pending improving weather conditions may be taken. - 3.2.5.3 Priority 3 routes will normally be treated dependent upon the availability of appropriate resources following the satisfactory attention to priority 1 and 2 routes and will be restricted to normal working hours. - 3.2.6 During the onset of snow conditions and the satisfactory treatment of the priority 1 routes, all available plant and resources will be deployed to clear snow within the priority 2 routes.
-During such operations the gritting appliances will be directed by Flintshire County Council staff who will patrol their respective areas and liaise with the Duty Officer. - 3.2.7 The Authority employs 38 No. agricultural contractors to clear the highway during periods of snow conditions.
+A discretionary decision to suspend further actions pending improving weather conditions may be taken. - 3.2.5.3 Priority 3 routes will normally be treated dependent upon the availability of appropriate resources following the satisfactory attention to Priority 1 and 2 routes and will be restricted to normal working hours, and in response to known or observed problem areas, or in relation to requests that have been assessed and justified by staff of Flintshire County Council.. - 3.2.5.4 During the onset of snow conditions and the satisfactory treatment of the Priority 1 routes, all available plant and resources will be deployed to clear snow within the Priority 2 routes.
+During such operations the gritting appliances will be directed by Flintshire County Council staff who will patrol their respective areas and liaise with the Duty Officer. - 3.2.5.5 The Authority employs 38 No. agricultural snow ploughing contractors to clear the highway during periods of snow conditions.
 Each Contractor has a dedicated route which enables the Authority to clear the entire adopted highway network within the County.
 During snow conditions contractors may be hired at the discretion of the Duty Officer or his representative at the tendered rates.
 The schedule of the snow ploughing contractors is available to all winter maintenance staff to access as required.

-3.2.8 Road Priority/ Treatment Matrix Treatment
+3.2.5.6 Road Priority / Treatment Matrix Treatment

-Route type Precautionary Salting Salting Times Priority 1 At any time of the day At any time of the day Priority 2 None At any time of the day Priority 3 None On satisfactory completion of Priority 1 and Priority 2 routes and if severe weather conditions persist these roads will be treated on a reactive basis dependant upon resources
+Route type Precautionary Salting Salting Times Priority 1 At any time of the day At any time of the day When ice is predicted Priority 1 routes will be pre salted before the on-set of frost.
+Where severe conditions such as snow or ice persist resources will remain on Priority 1 routes Priority 2 None At any time of the day Priority 2 routes will only be treated if severe weather conditions persist and the Priority 1 routes have been completed Priority 3 None At any time of the day On satisfactory completion of Priority 1 and Priority 2 routes and if severe weather conditions persist these roads will be treated on a reactive basis dependent upon resources